Keyclic/docs-en/feedbacks.rst

 Feedbacks by an agent
 ---------------------

 Agents (:ref:`agents`) can post feedbacks the same way as every user.
 What's more, an agent can enter in "pro mode".
-For this, just put in the body of the request, the "proMode" field with the value "true".
+To do so, just put in the body of the request, the "proMode" field with the value "true".
 Thus, his feedback will be treated differently :

 - If his feedback is within a place of his organization, then the feedback doesn't need moderation and a report is created.